 The sub is about the size of an average desktop computer.
 Since it connects to the bar wirelessly, you have more flexibility when you place it in your living room.

-The Samsung B650 also supports DTS and Dolby Digital via HDMI In.
+This bar also supports DTS and Dolby Digital via HDMI In.
 Dolby Digital is the most common surround sound format, which you see on lots of different streaming platforms.
 DTS is often a fallback for higher-quality DTS-HD MA formats seen on lots of Blu-rays.

-The Samsung B650 also supports Dolby Digital and DTS formats over Optical, which you find on many Blu-rays and streaming platforms.
+The Samsung B650 soundbar also supports Dolby Digital and DTS formats over Optical, which you find on many Blu-rays and streaming platforms.

 The remote is simple and lets you access all the bar's features.
 For example, you can change the sound mode or use the settings button to access night mode and dialogue enhancement tools.
 It doesn't support a companion app, so this is the main tool for controlling the bar's features.